American Left: Party for Socialism and Liberation

 The Party for Socialism and Liberation was formed in 2004 as a result of a split in the Workers World Party.
 The San Francisco, Los Angeles and Washington, D.C. branches left almost in their entirety and the party has grown significantly since then.
-The new party took control of the Worker's World Party front organization Act Now to Stop War and End Racism (A.N.S.W.E.R.) at the time of the split.
+The new party took control of the Workers World Party front organization Act Now to Stop War and End Racism (A.N.S.W.E.R.) at the time of the split.

 Following the 2010 Deepwater Horizon oil spill in the Gulf of Mexico, A.N.S.W.E.R. organized the "Seize BP" campaign, which organized demonstrations calling for the U.S. federal government to seize BP's assets and place them in trust to pay for damages.

 The PSL has also been active in the antiracist movement, participating in protests across the country throughout 2020.
 Several organizers in their Denver branch were arrested for their involvement in protests against the death of Elijah McClain.